nicolenewhouse3/sql-style-guide/STYLE_GUIDE.md

 where
     o.ORDER_DATE >= '2024-01-01';
 ```

+#### 2. Left Join (To Include Non-Matching Rows)
+- **Defintion**: Returns all rows from the left table, and the matching rows from the right table.
+If there’s no match, `NULL` values are returned for the right table’s columns.
+- **Use Case**: Use when you want to keep all rows from the left table, even if there are no matches in the right table.
-  - Includes all customers, even if they have no orders.
+- **Example**: Includes all customers, even if they have no orders.

-#### Left Join (To Include Non-Matching Rows)

 ```sql
 select
     c.CUSTOMER_NAME,